Pashz-12/first_thing/README.md

 # first_thing
 my first repository
-Hello, i'm a boy with passion to learn new thing, nice to meet ya.
+Hello, i'm a boy with passion to learn new thing. nice to meet ya.